alibaba/GraphScope/docs/frequently_asked_questions.rst

     - compile ``scipy`` failed: You can follow `this <https://stackoverflow.com/questions/65745683/how-to-install-scipy-on-apple-silicon-arm-m1>`_ to build scipy from source or try ``pip3 install --pre -i https://pypi.anaconda.org/scipy-wheels-nightly/simple scipy`` to workaround this problem.

-11. How to resolve graphscope-store no permission on NFS volumes when allocating PV ?
+11. How to resolve the ``Permission denied`` error when allocating PV on NFS volumes?

     - ENV: Use helm to install graphscope-store, NFS to supply PV.